 Apple Podiatry Group

 Flat feet affect about 18 million adults in the United States.
 Since flat feet lead to chronic foot pain and ankle instability, leading podiatrists Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, provide innovative flat-foot treatments at Apple Podiatry Group.
-Book your flat-feet evaluation online or call the Arlington, Flower Mound, or Irving, Texas, clinic directly.
+Book your flat-feet evaluation online or call the Arlington, Flower Mound clinic directly.

 Flat Feet Q & A